vuonglephong/markdown-portfolio/_includes/05-emphasis.md

-Write out some of your awesome attributes, and use aaaaaaaaemphasis (like bold or italics) to identify keywords, programming languages, or skills.
+Write out some of your aweso*me att*ributes, and use aaaaaaaaemphasis (like b__old__ or italics) to identify keywords, programming languages, or skills.